-The court will not provide a court reporter for trial.
-The parties are encouraged to have a court reporter for all evidentiary portions of the trial and jury instruction discussions.
+The parties are encouraged to provide court reporter services for all evidentiary portions of the trial and jury instruction discussions.
 In the absence of a court reporter, the Court will not be able to provide "read back" of testimony if requested by the jury.
-The Court requests that counsel provide a court reporter who has "real time" capability.
+The Court requests that counsel provide a court reporter that has "real time" capability.